Healthdirect Free Australian health advice you can count on.

 Dog hookworms can be caught like this through the skin.
 This commonly happens by being barefoot outdoors and coming into contact with larval hookworms in soil or sand contaminated with stool from an infected dog.

-Pork tapeworm (Taenia solium) and beef tapeworm (Taenia saginata) can be acquired from eating undercooked meat containing cysts of the tapeworm larvae.
-These infections are not common in Australia, and are usually only acquired overseas.
+Strongyloides, a roundworm, also infects humans when its larvae penetrate the skin.
+Pork tapeworm (taenia solium) and beef tapeworm (taenia saginata) can be acquired from eating undercooked meat containing cysts of the tapeworm larvae.
+These infections are not common in Australia and are usually only acquired overseas.

-Dog tapeworms (Echinococcus granulosus) are yet another type of tapeworm.
+Dog tapeworms (echinococcus granulosus) are another type of tapeworm.
 They can infect humans who accidentally ingest the tapeworm’s eggs, which are released from dog or dingo stools.
-The tapeworm sheds segments into the animal’s stool, which then rupture releasing the eggs.
+The tapeworm sheds segments into the animal’s stool, which then rupture (break), releasing the eggs.
 The eggs can contaminate a dog’s coat, kennel, and fields and play areas.
 A person may then ingest an egg and become infected.
 Patting an infected dog may be enough to get infected.

 Dog tapeworm can cause a serious disease in humans, known as hydatid disease.

-Whipworm (Trichuris trichiura) infection happens if a person ingests the eggs from contact with infected soil, or by eating foods grown in soil that contains whipworm eggs.
+Whipworm (trichuris trichiura) infection can occur if a person ingests the eggs from contact with infected soil, or by eating foods grown in soil that contains whipworm eggs.

 How are worms diagnosed?